 Change Order Costs

 The biggest concern that a lot of clients have when requesting a revision is the cost, and that is completely understandable.
 Renovations are not cheap, so most people assume that the cost of making a change is fairly high.
 The truth is that it can be, but that is not a guarantee.

 The associated costs will vary from one change to the next.
-Just because you request a change, it doesn’t mean that we will automatically increase how much you owe us by a substantial amount.
+Just because you request a change from the original contract, it doesn’t mean that we will automatically increase how much you owe us by a substantial amount.
 It is all about the details.

 One of the primary costs that are associated with change requests is the restocking fee.
-Like we discussed before, sometimes we can return the unused materials from an original design.
-While this isn’t always the case, it can help to cut down on the overall cost so you don’t end up essentially paying for both sets of materials.
+As we discussed before, sometimes, we can return the unused materials from an original design.
+While this isn’t always the case, it can help to cut down on the overall cost, so you don’t end up essentially paying for both sets of materials.

 While we might be able to return the materials, manufacturers generally aren’t happy about it.
 They have already processed the inventory change and filled it back up.
 When we send it back, it takes work for them to inspect it, get it back in the warehouse, and find someone new to purchase it.
 For this reason, there will generally be a restocking fee associated with this decision.
 It can be anywhere from $500 to $2500–or even higher in some select cases.

 Our team wants you to have a renovation that you feel good about, but revision requests do affect the work that we do in a fairly significant way.
 We will end up having to halt production, which can impact our schedule.
 Additionally, we will need to spend the extra time drawing up new project documents, meeting to finalize the details, and getting on the same page.
 After all of this is done, we have to take more time to catch our team up on the new plan and schedule the new renovations.
 For this reason, we do charge fixed fees to ensure that we are being paid for the services that we offer.